zCloak-Network/zkid-sdk-example/src/zkp/README.md

 ## step0 Run verifier service
 You have seen there is a binary program called 'verifier' in the /src/zkp folder.
 This is our verifier service to verify your zk proof.
 It listens 3000 port and provides a verify API to allow you send proof and verify it.

+Note: Recommend OS is MacOS or Linux

-Using flowing command to run the verifier service.
+Using the following command to run the verifier service.
 ```bash
 # If you don't have permission to launch program directly, run this first
 chmod +x ./verifier